Jadwiga Lenartowicz Rylko: Education

-Lenartowicz attended Poznan University where she completed her medical education in 6 years.
+Lenartowicz attended Poznań University of Medical Sciences where she completed her medical education in 6 years.
 During her time in medical school, she was characterized as fun, playful, and silly.
 She was part of a new generation of educational reform.
 During this time, Poland underwent multiple reforms to enhance education.
 Due to widespread recovery from economic hardships from the war, a significant decrease in school attendance occurred.
 Once her medical education was completed, she began her residency at Anna Maria Hospital, where she would specialize in pediatrics.
 From her biography, her characterization had transitioned to a more serious and mature countenance with more responsibility at the hospital and the growing tension of another war.

 Arrest and imprisonment

-During the occupation of Poland by Nazi Germany, Lenartowicz was arrested by Gestapo on the night of January 13, 1944, for suspicion of political resistance.
+During the occupation of Poland by Nazi Germany, Lenartowicz was arrested by Gestapo on the night of 13 January 1944, for suspicion of political resistance.
 She was interrogated many times until she confessed to listening to radio broadcasts.
-She was sent to Ravensbruck concentration camp as a political prisoner on March 17, 1944.
-There, she would be known by her prisoner number and a red triangular badge marked with the letter “P”.
+She was sent to Ravensbruck concentration camp as a political prisoner on 17 March 1944.
+There, she would be known by her prisoner number and a red triangular badge marked with the letter "P".
 She was transported from Ravensbruck to Gross-Rosen concentration camp for Jewish female slave labor and assigned to medically treat women from sub-camps for textile factories, fields and production jobs.
 She was moved to Neusalz slave labor camp in Nowa Sól and from there sent on a death march.
 The women marched around 300 miles to Flossenbürg over 40 days.
 During the march, food and water became dire, and environmental conditions were extreme; prisoners and officers had very little of everything: food, water, and warmth.
 Lenartowicz would survive the long march, and her final stop would be Flossenbürg.
 In mid-April, the American allies would liberate Flossenbürg; Lenartowicz was free.
 After 1945, Lenartowicz stayed at a displaced persons camp.

 As a camp doctor, she was given better opportunity to survive.
 She was given a greater quantity for her meal, better quality clothing, better hygiene, and better overall treatment.
 Lenartowicz treated many ill persons that were sick due to malnutrition, working conditions, and living conditions.
 She had minimal resources for treatment, but she managed with what she had.
 The youngest prisoner was 13 years of age, and the oldest around 30.
 Jadwiga was in charge of infirmary and prevented the outbreak of typhoid fever by begging the SS for antiserum.
 The number of women she saved can only be guessed.
 On a daily basis, she would treat patients coming in with great oversight from SS doctors, holding her accountable of any person that was not truly sick.
-In her biography, she often recounts that the ethical lines in medicine were often blurred due to the lack of supplies and brutality of the camps.
+In her biography, she often recounts that the ethical lines in medicine were blurred due to the lack of supplies and brutality of the camps.
 Once liberated, Lenartowicz continued her work as a doctor and treated the liberated people for malnutrition and various diseases.